Hermitian Metrics of Positive Holomorphic Sectional Curvature on Fibrations: Two lemmas

 \begin{proof} Suppose the Hermitian metric $G$ on $M$ is given locally by

-Since we are only interested in the sign of the holomorphic sectional curvature, it suffices to check the numerator of \eqref{hol_sect_curv_def} for positive sign at $p$ in the direction of $\xi = (\xi_1,\ldots,\xi_n)$ with respect to the Hermitian metric $G$.
-Applying the hypotheses of the lemma, we obtain
+Since we are only interested in the sign of the holomorphic sectional curvature, it suffices to check the numerator of \eqref{hol_sect_curv_def} for positive sign at $p$ in the direction of $\xi = (\xi_1,\ldots,\xi_n)$ with respect to the Hermitian metric $G$ which is given as follows:

+There are three possible options in the second summation for $\min(i,j,k,l) \leq s$ and $\max(i,j,k,l) > s$: \begin{enumerate} \item Only one of the four indices is less than or equal to $s$, corresponding to \textit{four} types of summands. \item Exactly two out of the four indices are less than or equal to $s$, corresponding to \textit{six} types of summands. \item Three out of the four indices are less than or equal to $s$, corresponding to \textit{four} types of summands. \end{enumerate} Substituting the above facts along with the hypotheses of the lemma in \eqref{curv_mod}, we obtain